20 Summer Programs for High School Students in Oregon

 Stipend: $1100

 This internship program is the perfect way for students to learn and earn.
-Highly competitive, it offers an enriching opportunity for hands-on learning experiences in STEM fields.
+Highly competitive, it offers enriching hands-on learning opportunities in STEM fields.
 In this program, you will be paired with mentors – professionals in their respective fields – who will provide you with valuable guidance and support.
 You will work on real-world projects, conduct experiments, and gain practical skills in subjects including biology, chemistry, physics, computer science, and engineering.
 By participating in this program, you will develop a deeper understanding of scientific and engineering concepts and gain valuable insight into pursuing a potential career in STEM.

-Application deadline: Registrations open in the spring, and close when seats are full.
+Application deadline: Registrations open in the spring and close when seats are full.

-Eligibility: Students in grades 9-12 can apply.
+Eligibility: Students in grades 9-12 are eligible to apply.

-Program dates: June 25-30, 2023
+Program dates: June 25-30

 Location: Oregon State University